-In her current role as the Director of Programs for Yiaga Africa, she leads on the engagement with the Legislature on Electoral Reform and Constitutional review for a gender sensitive Constitution and Laws that promotes women’s political inclusion and gender equality in Nigeria.
+In her current role as the Director of Programs for Yiaga Africa, she leads the engagement with the Legislature on Electoral Reform and Constitutional review for a gender-sensitive Constitution and Laws that promotes women’s political inclusion and gender equality in Nigeria.
 She provides mentorship to a cohort of young female politicians and young women under different initiatives.
-Cynthia has participated in several election observation missions and studies internationally and nationally and currently leads on the #WatchingTheVote project which is a data and tech-driven movement of citizen observers committed to promoting electoral integrity.
+Cynthia has participated in several election observation missions and studies internationally and nationally and currently leads the #WatchingTheVote project which is a data and tech-driven movement of citizen observers committed to promoting electoral integrity.

-She is an alumnus of the Harvard Kennedy School of Government Executive Program on Leadership, Organizing and Action; the Central European University (CEU) on Constitution-Building in Africa; the University of South Africa (UNISA) on Management of Democratic Elections in Africa and the University of Cape Town on Leading in Public Life: Women, Influence Power Programme.
+She is an alumnus of the Harvard Kennedy School of Government Executive Program on Leadership, Organizing and Action; the Central European University (CEU) on Constitution-Building in Africa; the University of South Africa (UNISA) on Management of Democratic Elections in Africa, and the University of Cape Town on Leading in Public Life: Women, Influence Power Programme.
 She is also a member of the Advisory Board of Amnesty International Nigeria amongst others.